kurtmckee/listparser/docs/index.rst

 lists that it finds.
 It supports OPML, RDF+FOAF, and the iGoogle exported settings format.

-listparser has been tested and runs on Python 2.6 and up, Python 3.3 and up, PyPy, and Jython.
+listparser has been tested and runs on Python 2.7, Python 3.3 and up, PyPy, and Jython.

 Contents
 --------